18F/join.tts.gsa.gov/pages/positions/login-application-engineer.md

 ## Key Objectives

-### Key objective #1: Write high-quality, well-tested, maintainable code for the Login.gov Ruby on Rails app and its
-peripheral applications using best practices for modern software development:
+### Objective #1: Write high-quality, well-tested, maintainable code for the Login.gov Ruby on Rails app and its peripheral applications using best practices for modern software development:

 - Work to develop new features and functionality within the application
 - Build tests for contributed code and assure appropriate test coverage using both unit and feature tests